ahennechart/DeepProject/README.md

 ### Dependencies :

-The code run under Python 3.5.
+The code run with Python 3.5.
 You will need numpy, keras 2.0.9, opencv(-python) (as cv2), itertools, sklearn and finally os.